 There is nothing wrong with giving someone a meal plan, it simply comes down to how you do it, why you are doing it, the language you are using with a client when implementing it and the means by which you design it.
 In our eyes the real blowback against meal plans stems from years and years of unqualified coaches using approach 1 (or potentially a little bit of industry elitism).
 If you’re using method 2, however, the picture is entirely different.

 Get the right training.
-The Body Type Nutrition Academy not only teaches you nutrition, we teach you how to work ethically, effectively and in an educational manner that will empower your clients, rather than just tell them what to do to get leaner.
+The BTN Academy doesn’t just teach you some nutrition and hand you a qualification.
+We teach you how to work ethically, effectively and in an educational manner that will empower your clients, rather than just telling them what to do to get leaner.

-If you want to coach everyday people to be more awesome, lose weight, get healthy, improve their body compositon, improve their sports performance, have a better relationship with food, and thrive with their health then be a nutritionist.
+If you want to coach everyday people to be more awesome, lose weight, get healthy, improve their body composition, improve their sports performance, have a better relationship with food, and thrive with their health then be a nutrition coach.
 The only caveat is: be a good one, get the right education, get the right insurance, and practice ethically.

 Sure, legally you don’t HAVE to do this, but whether this industry has effective regulation (yet) or not, people should still be getting the right training to do their job, period.

-If you feel like being a Nutritionist is something you would want to do (or you simply want to learn a ton about nutrition), why not check out our online nutrition course the BTN Academy?
+If you feel like being a Nutrition coach is something you would want to do (or you simply want to learn a ton about nutrition), why not check out our online nutrition course: The BTN Practical Academy (Active IQ Level 4 Qualification in Nutrition Coaching)?
 In my opinion, it’s one of the best investments you’ll make, and one of the most rewarding careers you can have.